Definition of Petty Cash Fund

-To start a petty cash fund you need to open a general ledger account entitled Petty Cash.
-This will be an additional cash account that can be listed separately on the company's balance sheet or its balance could be included with the balances in the other cash accounts when preparing a balance sheet.
+If a company wants to start a petty cash fund, a new general ledger account entitled Petty Cash must be opened.
+(This will be an additional cash account that can be listed separately on the company's balance sheet or its balance could be included with the balances in the other cash accounts.)

-You also need to designate one person to be the petty cash custodian.
-This person's name will be the payee of the $100 check.
-This person will then be accountable for the $100.
-At all times the custodian must have a combination of cash and petty cash receipts which add up to $100.
+One person should be designated to be the petty cash custodian.
+This person's name will be listed as the payee on the company's $100 check and will be accountable for the $100.
+At all times the custodian must have a combination of cash and petty cash vouchers/receipts which add up to $100.
 This is referred to as an imprest petty cash fund.